yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 ## Notation Improvements

-Some small features were added to ease notation in some examples: `let` bindings can now explicitly state a type, it is possible to pattern match on tuples and the support for tuple `struct`s was extended to allow accessing fields by their numerical identifier.
+Some small features were added to ease notation: `let` bindings can now explicitly state a type, it is possible to pattern match on tuples and support for tuple `struct`s was extended to allow accessing fields by their numerical identifier.

 ```{.rust caption="Notational extensions."}
 pub enum Option<T> {